blaugold/daco/packages/daco/README.md

 # Hiding code

-Sometime code is required to make a code example complete, but the code is not relevant for the reader.
+Sometimes code is required to make a code example complete, but the code is not relevant for the reader.

 This code can be hidden by placing it in a commented-out code block, while